tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-pagedserviceresourcedescriptionlist.md

 ---
 # PagedServiceResourceDescriptionList

-The list of service resources in the cluster.
+The list of service resources.
 The list is paged when all of the results cannot fit in a single message.
 The next set of results can be obtained by executing the same query with the continuation token provided in this list.

 ## Properties
 | Name | Type | Required |